Distributed optimization over time-varying directed graphs: Perturbed Push-Sum Protocol

-When we transpose $A(t:s)$ to get the product $A'(s) \cdots A'(t-1) A'(t)$, we have reversed the order in which the matrices appear; and, moreover, by taking the transposes of each matrix, we have effectively reversed the direction of every edge in each $G(t)$.
-We must thus argue that when we take an initial segement of $B$-connected graph sequence and reverse the order of the graphs as well as the direction of each edge, we still have an initial segment of a $B$-connected sequence.
-Unfortunately, this is not true; however, it is easy to see that it is true after we throw out at most $B$ graphs from the start of the sequence.
-The bound of Lemma \ref{lemma:crate} part (b) thus applies with $t-s$ replaced by $t-s-B$, which we take care of by doubling the constants $C$ instead. \end{proof}
+When we transpose $A(t:s)$ to obtain the product $A'(s) \cdots A'(t-1) A'(t)$, we have reversed the order in which the matrices appear.
+Moreover, by taking the transposes of each matrix, we have effectively reversed the direction of every edge in each graph $G(t)$. \aor{In the case when $\sup_{t \geq 0} \sigma_2(A(t)) < 1$, it is easy to see that $B=1$ and the resulting ``reversed'' sequence is connected at every step, so the bound of Lemma \ref{clambdachoices} applies verbatim.
+In the other cases, the resulting sequence is still strongly connected once we throw out at most $B$ graphs from the start of the sequence.
+The bounds of Corollary \ref{almoststrongly} thus apply} with $t-s$ replaced by $t-s-B$, which we take care of by instead doubling the constant $C$. \end{proof}

-We remark that $\delta$ as defined in Lemma \ref{lemma:delta} may be thought of as a measure of imbalance of the influence among the nodes.
+The parameter $\delta$ as defined in Lemma \ref{lemma:delta} may be thought of as a measure of imbalance of the influence among the nodes.
 Indeed, $\delta$ is defined as the best lower bound on the row sums of the matrices $A(t:s)$.
 In the case when each of the graphs $G(t)$ is regular, the matrices $A(t)$ will be doubly stochastic and we will have $\delta=1$ as previously remarked (i.e., no imbalance of influence).
-By contrast, when $\delta \approx 0$, there is a node $i$ such that the $i$'th row in some $A(t:s)$ will have entries which are all nearly zero; in short, it is almost as if node $i$ has no in-neighbors at all and it is uninfluenced by what occurs in the rest of the network.
-In cases intermediate between these two extremes, $\delta$ reflects the existence of a node whose influence on the rest of the network, measured by summing up all the weights placed on it in $A(t:s)$, is small.
+By contrast, when $\delta \approx 0$, there is a node $i$ such that the $i$'th row in some $A(t:s)$ will have entries which are all nearly zero; in short, it is almost as if node $i$ has no in-neighbors at all.